Chinazo Cunningham

-Chinazo D. Opia Cunningham (née Opia, born May 17, 1968) is a physician, researcher, and Professor of Medicine at Albert Einstein College of Medicine in New York City.
-She is also the Director of Diversity Affairs for the Department of Medicine.
-She worked on the frontlines during the HIV/AIDS crisis in San Francisco and in 2020 began working on the frontlines of the Coronavirus disease 2019 (COVID-19) pandemic in New York City.
-She also specializes in treating patients with addiction, overseeing a network using buprenorphine to treat people with opioid addiction.
+Chinazo Opia Cunningham (née Opia, born May 17, 1968) is a physician, researcher, public health professional and Professor of Medicine at Albert Einstein College of Medicine in New York City.
+She worked on the frontlines during the HIV/AIDS crisis in San Francisco, and in 2020 worked on the frontlines of the COVID-19 pandemic in New York City.
+She also specializes in treating patients with addiction, having developed and overseen a network using buprenorphine to treat people with opioid addiction.

 Early life and education

 Cunningham was born in Nigeria right before her parents fled the country with her two sisters during the Biafra conflict.
 Her mother, a United States citizen, was working in Nigeria as a member of the U.S. Peace Corps and relocated the family to Cupertino, California.
 Her Nigerian father escaped the country by boat and rejoined his family in California, though their marriage ended in divorce shortly after.
 Cunningham attended Monta Vista High School in Cupertino, California where she became a varsity softball athlete.

 In 1990, Cunningham received a B.A. in psychology from Northwestern University, where she had a full athletic scholarship for softball, as a pitcher and catcher, and became a four-time All-Big Ten honoree.
 In 1990, she was named a first-team Academic All-American for her academic and athletic achievements.
-In 2009, Cunningham was inducted into Northwestern's Athletic Hall of Fame.
+In 2009, she was inducted into Northwestern's Athletic Hall of Fame.

 In 1994, Cunningham received a M.D. from University of California, San Francisco.
-She continued her training as an intern at San Francisco General Hospital before moving to New York City for her Residency in Internal Medicine at New York University.
-In 2008, Cunningham got an M.S. in clinical epidemiology from Yeshiva University's Albert Einstein College of Medicine.
+She continued her training as an intern at San Francisco General Hospital before moving to New York City for her residency in internal medicine at New York University.
+In 2008, She earned an M.S. in clinical epidemiology from Yeshiva University's Albert Einstein College of Medicine.